appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 - Enter an instance name in the "Name and Tags" field.
 For example, "My Appcircle Runner".

 - In order to select the AMI, click on the "macOS" button.
-Select the "macOS Sonoma" from the AMI dropdown menu.
-And for the architecture, select the "64-bit (Mac-Arm)"
+Then select "macOS Sonoma" from the AMI drop-down menu.
+And for the architecture, select "64-bit (Mac-Arm)".

 <Screenshot url='https://cdn.appcircle.io/docs/assets/be-2757-aws7-ec2-ami.png' />

-- We will use the `mac2.metal` instance type for our sample configuration since we have crated a `mac2.metal` dedicated host [above](#creating-a-dedicated-host-for-macos-ec2-instance).
+- We will use the `mac2.metal` instance type for our sample configuration since we have crated a `mac2.metal` dedicated host [above](#creating-a-dedicated-host-for-ec2-mac-instance).

-:::info
+:::caution
-If you have created another type of dedicated host like `mac2-m2.metal` or `mac2-m2pro.metal`, you should choose from the menu.
+If you have created another type of dedicated host, like `mac2-m2.metal` or `mac2-m2pro.metal`, you should choose them from the menu.
 :::

 - Select an existing key pair or click on the "Create new key pair" button if you don't have any on the AWS console.